coreylowman/dfdx/README.md

 **Still in pre-alpha state.
 The next few releases are planned to be breaking releases.**

 Features at a glance:
-1. Tensor library with shapes up to 6d!
+1. :fire: GPU accelerated tensor library with shapes up to 6d!
 2. Shapes with both compile and runtime sized dimensions. (e.g. `Tensor<(usize, Const<10>)>` and `Tensor<Rank2<5, 10>>`)
 3. A large library of tensor operations (including `matmul`, `conv2d`, and much more).
     1. All tensor operations shape and type checked at compile time!!
 4. Ergonomic neural network building blocks (like `Linear`, `Conv2D`, and `Transformer`).
 5. Standard deep learning optimizers such as `Sgd`, `Adam`, `AdamW`, `RMSprop`, and more.
-6. Reverse mode auto differentiation[1] implementation.
-7. Serialization to/from `.npy` and `.npz` for transferring models to/from python.

 `dfdx` is on [crates.io](https://crates.io/crates/dfdx)!
 Use by adding this to your `Cargo.toml`: